Across America by Bicycle - Katie

 "I had to remind myself, 'you freaking rode across the country this summer' to feel confident that I belonged."

-This is exactly the stereotype that we hope to overcome: the chiseled, disciplined athlete on a heavily-loaded bicycle, performing feats of strength and speed that would make Lance Armstrong proud.
-Some of us are just the opposite: a little out of shape, a bit inexperienced, pedaling along at ten miles an hour and having the time of our lives.
+This is exactly the stereotype that me & The Adventuress Gang hope to overcome: the chiseled, disciplined athlete on a heavily-loaded bicycle, performing feats of strength and speed that would make Lance Armstrong proud.
+Some of us are just the opposite: a little out of shape, a little inexperienced, pedaling along at ten miles an hour… and having the time of our lives.

 "You will screw up, and you will figure things out.
 The rest of us are all screw-ups too."